IPv6-mPvD/pvdd/utils/README.md

 and the *hFlag* for PvDs, and performs https retrieval (_https://<pvdid>/pvd.json_) if needed.

-It also performs periodic JSON retrieval based on the *expireDate* field of the retrieved JSON object (or, by default, on the *expire* header value of the https response).
+It also performs periodic JSON retrieval based on the *expires* field of the retrieved JSON object (or, by default, on the *expires* header value of the https response, if any).

 If an attempt to retrieve the file has failed, a retry is performed 1 minute later.